mjamore/recipes/README.md

 	- Fix modal animation
 	- Make stateful modal windows so each recipe with have a unique URL
 	- Gulp doesn't appear to be concatonating CSS/JS into single file
+	- Start serving the index.html from the dist directory.
+Will need to have access to the views directory.

 ### Completed: